 1912 – the 1920s

 The original Girl Scout emblem dates back to the last century.
 It looks like a hybrid of a three-leaf clover and a fleur-de-lis.
 The vegetable symbol is colored white with a bold black outline.
-Inside, an eagle’s dark silhouette holds objects like arrows and an olive branch in its paws.
+An eagle’s dark silhouette holds objects like arrows and an olive branch in its paws.
 The designers simply copied the centerpiece from the Great Seal.
 The letters “G” and “S” are depicted to the right and left of the head of the US national bird.
-This logo was invented by Juliette Gordon Low, founder of the social movement.
+Juliette Gordon Low, the founder of the social movement, invented this logo.

 1920s – 1940s

 In the 1920s, the brand name has been redesigned.
 Inside the large shamrock, a second, slightly smaller, appeared.
 They differed not only in size but also in shape because the designers did not observe strict symmetry.
 The font of the letters “G” and “S” has also changed.
 The central element has been detailed: now it is obvious that an eagle is depicted in the middle – the personification of victory and strength.
-He carries on his chest a triangular shield consisting of four white stripes and three black stars.
+He carries a triangular shield with four white stripes and three black stars on his chest.
 It is a reflection of confidence and national pride.
-Four arrows are clamped in the bird’s left paw – a symbol of greatness, and in the right, there is an olive branch, which denotes peace.
+Four arrows are clamped in the bird’s left paw – a symbol of greatness, and on the right, there is an olive branch, which denotes peace.
 Altogether, it says that the Girl Scout organization educates the patriots of their country.

 1940s – 1960s